What Is Taproot and How Does It Benefit Bitcoin?

 Together, these three upgrades are known as the Taproot upgrade, often collectively referred to as BIP Taproot.
 These BIPs introduced new, more efficient, flexible, and private ways of transferring bitcoin.

 As part of the Taproot upgrade, BIP 340 introduces Schnorr signatures for use in Bitcoin.
-Schnorr signatures will bring several benefits to Bitcoin users, including superior privacy, lower fees, and more flexible multisig.
+Schnorr signatures bring several benefits to Bitcoin users, including superior privacy, lower fees, and more flexible multisig.

-While BIP 340 defines the specification for generating and encoding Schnorr signatures and public keys, BIP 341 defines how Bitcoin’s protocol will integrate Schnorr signatures.
+While BIP 340 defines the specification for generating and encoding Schnorr signatures and public keys, BIP 341 defines how Bitcoin’s protocol integrates Schnorr signatures.
 Specifically, Bitcoin Script must be updated to also evaluate Schnorr signatures.
 Taproot also integrates Merkelized Alternative Script Trees (MAST), which allow users to lock outputs to multiple scripts.

-Taproot also introduces a new script type, a way of spending bitcoin.
+Taproot also introduced a new script type, a way of spending bitcoin.
 Pay-to-Taproot (P2TR) allows users to pay to either a Schnorr public key or the Merkle root of a variety of other scripts.
 Using this new script type, a user can create a UTXO which can be unlocked and spent by either the owner of the private key or anyone who can satisfy the requirements of any script within the Merkle tree.

 Schnorr’s key aggregation feature enables this flexible functionality.
 When bitcoin is sent to a P2TR output, it is locked to a single public key, called Q. However, this public key Q is actually an aggregation of a public key P and a public key formed from the Merkle root of many other script types.
 Any of the alternative scripts in the Merkle tree can be used to spend the output.